Willis family: Cameron Hudson

 After Helen Daniels (Anne Haddy) wants to rent Number 32 to the Martins, Cameron and Beth move in with Lou Carpenter (Tom Oliver).
 During this, Cameron does some investigating and discovers Gavin Heywood (Peter Hosking) is involved in some shady business.
 When Heywood catches Cameron, He has him roughed up by some thugs and is about to have him thrown down a lift shaft.
 Cameron offers to work for Heywood to prevent being killed and uses this to gain more information.
 Heywood then begins involving members of Cameron's family in his business.

 Cameron's life is endangered again when he overhears Heywood and his associate Noddy (Richard Piper) plot to kill him but he engineers a plan which results in Heywood's downfall.
 Cameron then changes career track and becomes a journalist for the Erinsborough news but is frustrated and surprises everyone with his next career choice, stand-up comedy.

-When Lou's daughter, Lauren (Sarah Vandenberg) arrives from Queensland, Cameron is smitten with her but does not know she is having an affair with Cameron's cousin, Brad (Scott Michaelson).
+When Lou's daughter, Lauren (Sarah Vandenbergh) arrives from Queensland, Cameron is smitten with her but does not know she is having an affair with Cameron's cousin, Brad (Scott Michaelson).
 In order to ward off Cameron's suspicions, Lauren agrees to go out with him.
 The truth later emerges and Cameron leaves Erinsborough in disgust.

 Bert Willis

 Bert Willis, played by Bud Tingwell, made his first screen appearance on 18 February 1993.
 Bert is Doug (Terence Donovan) and Faye's (Lorraine Bayly) father.
 He walked out on his wife and children when they were young, leading to a falling out with Doug that lasted for many years.
 Bert's granddaughter, Gaby (Rachel Blakely), got in touch with him and they began a correspondence.
 She and her mother later invited Bert to stay with them, although Doug was against the idea.
 An Inside Soap writer commented "He won't tell them what the problem is, and they think that whatever it is, they can re-build the relationship.
 But they've got to work fast because times's not on their side."

 Bert is asked to come and stay with his family in Erinsborough by his granddaughter Gaby.
 Bert tries to explain and apologise to his son, Doug, for walking out on him and the family.
-However, Doug is unable to forgive his and asks that he leave.
+However, Doug is unable to forgive him and asks that he leave.
 While speaking to Wayne Duncan (Jonathan Sammy Lee), Bert reveals that he is dying and Wayne realises that he came to make amends before he died.
 He eventually tells Doug about Bert's condition and Doug manages to stop his father from leaving on a boat, before making up with him.
 Bert is grateful to Wayne for his part in the reunion with Doug.
 He tells Gaby that his dying wish is to see her and Wayne get together as a couple.

 The episode featuring Bert's revelation about his terminal cancer was nominated for the Australian Film Institute Award for Best Episode in a Television Drama Serial in 1993.